wish44165/Supervised-Learning-for-Few-Shot-Orchid-types-Classification-with-Prior-Guided-Feature/README.md

           └── Reproduce.ipynb
   ```

 - Step 2.
-Execute the Notebook
+Execute the Notebook named `Reproduce.ipynb`.

   After the setup, ready to execute `Reproduce.ipynb`, no additional steps are needed.

 - Step 3.
 Submit the file named `submit_meanEnsemble_convert.csv`.

+  After finishing `Reproduce.ipynb`, we can get the file named `submit_meanEnsemble_convert.csv` which has the highest Macro-F$_1$ score.

 </details>